 Definition of Complement Fixation Test

-Complement fixation test can define as the immunological test, which makes the use of complement to detect the presence of antigen (about 0.04-0.06 mg) or antibodies (about 0.1 mg).
-A complement use as a test system which only fixes to the immunological complex or antigen-antibody complex.
+Complement fixation test is an immunological test, which uses complement to detect the presence of antigen (about 0.04-0.06 mg) or antibodies (about 0.1 mg).
+CFT uses complement as a test system, which only fixes to the immunological complex or antigen-antibody complex.
 The complement causes immune cytolysis or the lysis of antibody-coated cells.

-A complement remains free when there is no antibody in the test sample, and it will cause lysis of erythrocytes.
+A complement remains free when there is no antibody in the test sample and results in erythrocytes lysis.
 If a complement fixes with the antibody, it does not cause hemolysis.
-CFT also makes the use of sheep erythrocytes as an indicator system which particularly binds with the immunoglobulin-G found in the patient’s serum.
+CFT also uses sheep erythrocytes as an indicator system that particularly binds with the immunoglobulin-G (in the patient’s serum).

 Complement fixation test depends upon the principle of fixing complement to the antigen-antibody complex.
-Its principle is not based on the haemagglutinating activity and while performing CFT, the serum must be free of anticomplementary activity.
+Its principle is not based on the haemagglutinating activity.
+To perform CFT, you should use the serum (free of anticomplementary activity).

-In positive CF test, a complement fixes with the antigen-antibody complex and no hemolysis occurs.
+In a positive CFT, a complement fixes with the antigen-antibody complex, and no hemolysis occurs.

-In contrast to this, complement does not fix due to the absence of antibody and hemolysis occurs in a negative CF test.
+Oppositely, a complement does not fix due to the absence of antibody and hemolysis occurs in a negative CFT.

 Complement Fixation Stage

-Positive result: If a serum contains a specific antibody which can bind with the specific antigen, can activate or fix the complement.
-Thus, a complement will attach to the antigen and antibody complex and gives a positive result for the complement fixation stage.
+Positive result: A specific binding between the antibodies and antigens activates a complement.
+As a result, a complement will attach to the antigen and antibody complex and gives a positive result for the complement fixation stage.

-Negative result: If there is no such binding between antigen and antibody, a complement will remain free in the solution and gives a negative result for the complement fixation stage.
+Negative result: If there is no such binding between antigens and antibodies, a complement will remain free in the solution and gives a negative result for the complement fixation stage.

-Positive result: If lysis of sheep erythrocytes does not occur, then it indicates that the complement fixes with the antigen and antibody complex and gives a positive result for the CFT.
+Positive result: If lysis of sheep erythrocytes does not occur, the complement fixes with the antigen and antibody complex and gives a positive result for the CFT.

 Negative result: Lysis of sheep erythrocytes indicates the presence of free complement and gives a negative result for the CFT.

-It is a routine method for the serological diagnosis of Syphilis.
-In Wassermann reaction, incubate a test serum of patient for one hour at 35-37 degrees Celsius.
-After incubation, mix a serum with the test antigen and two units of guinea pig complement.
+It is a routine assessment for the serological diagnosis of Syphilis.
+In Wassermann reaction, incubate a test serum of the patient for one hour at 35-37 degrees Celsius.
+After incubation, mix the serum with the test antigens and two units of guinea pig complement.

-If a serum contains syphilitic antibody, it will bind to the test antigen, and a complement will fix to the antigen-antibody complex.
-If a serum does not contain syphilitic antibody, then there will be no antigen-antibody formation, and the complement will remain free in the solution.
+The presence of syphilitic antibodies in the serum will bind to the specific test antigens, and a complement will fix with the antigen-antibody complex.
+There will be no antigen-antibody formation if the serum lacks syphilitic antibodies, and the complement will remain free in the solution.

-Take sensitized sheep erythrocytes and coat it with 4MHD hemolysin, to detect the presence of antibodies in the serum.
-Then the whole mixture is incubated at 35-37 degrees Celsius for 30 minutes.
+Take sensitized sheep erythrocytes and coat them with 4MHD hemolysin to detect the presence of antibodies in the serum.
+Then, the whole mixture is incubated at 35-37 degrees Celsius for 30 minutes.

-Positive CFT: In this, the lysis of sheep erythrocytes does not occur.
-Absence of hemolysis will indicate the fixation of complement and the presence of antibodies.
+- Positive CFT: In this, the lysis of sheep erythrocytes does not occur.
+The absence of hemolysis will indicate the fixation of complement and the presence of antibodies.

 Indirect Complement Fixation Test

 The subsequent addition of antiserum will not fix the complement.
-Thus, in indirect complement fixation test, hemolysis of sheep erythrocytes indicates the positive result.
+Thus, in the indirect complement fixation test, hemolysis of sheep erythrocytes indicates a positive result.

 Conglutinating Complement Adsorption Test

-It is an alternative method for the system which cannot fix the complement of guinea pig.
-In Conglutinating complement adsorption test, non-haemolytic horse compliment uses as an alternative of guinea pig.
-In this method, mix sensitized sheep erythrocytes with the bovine serum.
+It is an alternative method for the system, which cannot fix the complement of guinea pig.
+Conglutinating complement adsorption test uses non-haemolytic horse compliment as an alternative to the guinea pig.
+After that, you need to mix the sensitized sheep erythrocytes with the bovine serum.

-A bovine serum acts as an antibody which contains a beta globulin component and refers as “Conglutinin”.
-Thus, bovine serum agglutinates the sheep erythrocytes when it binds with the horse complement, and the process refers to as “Conglutination”.
+A bovine serum acts as an antibody (contains a beta globulin component) known as “Conglutinin”.
+Thus, bovine serum agglutinates the sheep erythrocytes once it binds with the horse complement through a process called “Conglutination”.

 If the formation of antigen and antibody complex occurs, then the horse compliment will get utilized, and agglutination of sheep erythrocytes will not occur.